Why Do You Want to Work for Us?

 Most people think their resume is much better than it is.
 And that’s actually good news for you.
 Because if you follow the framework I suggest here, your resume will look spectacular by comparison.

-In every section of your resume, powerfully convey your accomplishments and background in a way that keeps the reader nodding their head up-and-down thinking, “Damn, this person is good!”
+In every section of your resume, powerfully convey your accomplishments and background in a way that keeps the reader nodding their head up-and-down thinking, “This person is good!”
 If you have a line, sentence, or bullet that does not contribute toward that conclusion, then either delete it or re-write it until it does.

 Once you pass that filter, you’ve got yourself a spectacular resume.